TESTOSTERONE REPLACEMENT THERAPY

 Mental and emotional health can be key factors in sexual wellness.
 Stress, anxiety or depression can impact libido, and a man or woman’s ability to engage with their partner.
 Seeking assistance from a mental health professional may help alleviate the underlying causes of the condition.
 The Elna Sexual Wellness Center offers sex therapy services.

-P-SHOT PRP THERAPY
+P-SHOT Injections THERAPY

 The use of a man’s own blood factors to boost sexual response carries no heart-related risks.
 The injection floods the penis with regeneration cells that immediately begin revitalizing muscle, tissue and nerves.